picaso/Doordash-setup/README.md

 Hey Folks,

-To get ready for our testing session, please make sure you have puython setup.
+To get ready for our testing session, please make sure you have python setup.

 *Why Python?*
-* Python is a relaitvely simple langiage to work with that has an almost flat learning curve.
+* Python is a relaitvely simple language to work with that has an almost flat learning curve.
 You can get up to speed in less that a week.

 *What else do i need to brush up on to come prepared?*
 * [Learn python Koans to get familair with the language](https://github.com/gregmalcolm/python_koans)